 Sleep in the ER was just as difficult to find as it had been at Alhambra, but I managed to fall asleep for a half hour or so a couple times, during which I had all kinds of dreams from the very moment I feel asleep until the lights or noise woke me.
 To me this was exceptionally interesting, considering other than very recently, I had never been one to have dreams- or technically, to remember any of them.
 But since the few days before and specifically after the episode a couple nights back, it was like some some switch had gone off in my brain- turning some things on, and others off.
 The dreaming seemed so life-like and consistent over the past couple nights that I had to really think about what had actually come to pass or been said, and what had not.

 In one dream I was walking down a long, unearthly white, empty hallway, with only one single door halfway down that was closed.
 I walked to the door, taking note of the particular energy of the place- very familiar- but I didn’t remember ever being here before.
 It was a dark wooden door that was covered in countless scraps of paper with quotations and various things written on them, some pictures, and one big quote right in the middle of the door, “Do what you can, with what you have, where you are.”
 I reached to find that the door was locked, and then was surprised by a woman who had somehow managed to walk up behind me without my noticing.
-She was an attractive woman of about 30, perhaps some Arab descent, with long black hair, and abnormally large brown eyes.
+She was an attractive Persian woman of mid forties, with long black hair, and abnormally large brown eyes.
 We spoke casually for a few minutes; again she felt somehow oddly familiar, though I had never met this woman.
 I asked her a few questions, to which she answered very succinctly- but when I awoke I had difficulty recollecting much of anything that had been said.